abarrio12/ARTORG/codes/PKLtoVTP/README.md

 - Measurements in ParaView assume your input units

 **How to ensure correctness:**
-1. Make sure your PKL file has `_R` (micrometer) attributes - these have coordinates scaled to micrometers
+1. If you want um, make sure your PKL file has `_R` attributes - these have coordinates scaled to micrometers
    - Check using [CSVtoPKL/convert_outgeom_voxels_to_um.py](../CSVtoPKL/README.md)
    - Example: `data["vertex_R"]["coords_image_R"]` uses _R suffix for µm coordinates
 2. In your code, use the `_R` versions of arrays: